 Then on September 10, 2009, the day after she turned two, we were at the playground and she was standing next to me and fell and hit her head.
 I thought it was weird because she wasn’t moving at all.
 I didn’t understand why she fell.
 I picked her up, and a woman standing next to me told me Jayla’s hand was twitching.
 So I headed to the car to give her Diastat and the seizure stopped.
 Off to the hospital we went where they said she was ok and to just make sure to wake her up every two hours while she was sleeping since she had hit her head.
 Well, I followed the doctor’s orders and the third time I woke up to wake her she was blue in her crib, lifeless.
 I was terrified to touch her, but when I got the strength to she was breathing.
 I gave her the Diastat, called 911 and off to the hospital we went.
 This time she had to get 4 rounds of Ativan and 2 Diastat and the seizure finally ended after almost 2 hours.
 This time, at the hospital she had an EEG and they found slowing on the right side of her brain.
 She also got an MRI which came back normal.
 After the EEG and MRI she got diagnosed with Epilepsy.

 She got put on Trileptal, but that ended up showing more slowing on the EEG so she got switched to Keppra.
 The Keppra made the EEG look better but Jayla broke out in a rash and was vomiting.
 So once again she got a med change and got put on Depakote.
 Depakote was AWFUL.
 She became violent and emotional.
 Our baby girl was no longer in that cute little body.
 She was a completely different person.
 She also, because of the last seizure, had a lot of regression.
 She stopped walking, talking, and could barely even sit up.
 So while we were going through all the medication changes she was also going through physical therapy, and speech therapy.
 Well, at least the therapies were working, because the neurologist wasn’t listening to me so she remained on the depakote.
+We later found out that there are serious side effects caused by depakote.
+If you or a loved one is taking depakote then I recommend looking on sites like https://www.gruber-law.com/ to see if you can get compensation for any side effects caused by depakote.
 I switched neurologist and he finally took her off of it and she got put on Zonegran.
 She has been on it for a year now and it is great.
 She still has absence seizures a couple times a week and will have larger seizures if she gets over- stimulated, but we can live with that for now.
 We also got referred to a pulmonologist to get an oximeter so that if she has a seizure at night it goes off so I never have to find her blue at night again!
 Two years without sleeping more than 10 minutes at a time was exhausting, and it was so nice to be able to sleep again and not have to worry about my baby.

 We now know that the crying spells that they thought was acid reflux was actually galastic seizures, and her glazed look was absence seizures, and that at the park when she just fell, was a drop seizure.
 I now wonder what would have happened if we had known the signs of seizures; would she have had all the regression, and hospital visits if we had just known the signs and had known she was having seizures all this time?